WHO ARE WE?

 We may charge a fee for our reasonable costs in retrieving and supplying the information to you.

-Depending on the type of request that you make we may respond to your request immediately, otherwise we usually respond to you within seven days of receiving your request.
+Depending on the type of request that you make we may respond to your request immediately or within a reasonable period after receiving your request.
 We may need to contact other entities to properly investigate your request.

 We may need to consult with other entities as part of our investigation.